inTestiGator/pytest-assassin/README.md

        alt="Picture"
        width="500" height="300" />

-  A General Description of what the plugin is and what it allows users to do
+  General Description of what the plugin is and what it allows users to do

 # Features
   Include a description of the features and what the plugin can do.